davidandym/task-conflict-in-text-to-text-learners/README.md

 `evaluation.json` will contain the final model performance on test and validation sets for all the tasks being considered.

 To run the experiments from the paper, see `scripts/main_experiments/`.
+In the paper, these experiments were repeated over multiple random seeds.

 ## Measuring Conflict